RadXGH/cursorFaceTracking/README.md

 - NumPy (version 1.21.0)
 - Pynput (version 1.6.8) _(Pynput must be version 1.6.8 for PyInstaller to work)_

-Converted the main.py file into main.exe with PyInstaller.
+Tested with PyInstaller (convert main.py into main.exe).
 Program uses haarcascade_frontalface_default.xml classifier for face recognition.

 ## The Logic